Building Consulting

 Every project follows a defined sequence.

-Progression only occurs when the previous stage is verified.
+Progress only occurs when the previous stage is complete.

 Step 1 — Mandatory starting point